PrediktorAS/quarry/README.md

 ## Known issues
 - We currently do not implement a SPARQL endpoint as this is outside of the scope of the prototype.
 - The result combination approach is currently somewhat ad hoc, as we rely on suffixes of column names in order to combine the result correctly.
+- Signal IDs are currently natural numbers only.
 ## License
 The code in this repository is copyrighted to [Prediktor AS](http://prediktor.com), and is licensed under the Apache 2.0. \
 Exceptions apply to some of the test data (see document headers for license information).